-Olubadan-In-Council endorses Ladoja as 44th Olubadan
+Olubadan-in-Council endorses Ladoja as 44th Olubadan

 By Adeola Badru

-The Olubadan-In-Council has endorsed the Otun Olubadan, Rashidi Ladoja, as the next 44th Olubadan of Ibadanland.
+IBADAN— THE Olubadan-In-Council, yesterday, endorsed the Otun Olubadan, Senator Rashidi Ladoja, as the next Olubadan of Ibadanland.

-The ratification on Monday by the council followed the passage of Oba Owolabi Olakulehin on July 7, 2025.
+The ratification by the council followed the passage of Oba Owolabi Olakulehin on July 7, 2025.

-While announcing the next Olubadan, the Balogun of Ibadanland, Oba Tajudeem Ajibola, noted that the name will be officially forwarded to Governor Seyi Makinde for government endorsement.
+While announcing the next Olubadan, the Balogun of Ibadanland, Oba Tajudeem Ajibola, noted that Ladoja’s name will be officially forwarded to Governor Seyi Makinde for endorsement.

-He said, “The council is confident that Ladoja will bring a wealth of experience and wisdom to the throne.
-His track record as a former governor and his deep connection with the community make him an ideal candidate to lead Ibadanland into a new era.”
+Oba Ajibola said: “The council is confident that Ladoja will bring a wealth of experience and wisdom to the throne.
+His track record as a former governor and his deep connection with the community make him an ideal candidate to lead Ibadanland into a new era.

 The endorsement has been met with widespread approval among the residents of Ibadan, with many expressing hope for positive changes in the community.